PittsCraft/SwiftRetrier/README.md

 let policy = Policy.exponentialBackoff().failingOn(maxAttempts: 12)
 let value = try await withRetries(policy: policy, job: { try await fetchSomething() })
 // You can add an extra `attemptFailureHandler` block to log attempt errors.
+// If the task executing the concurrency context is cancelled, the underlying retrier will be canceled.

 withRetries(policy: Policy.exponentialBackoff(), repeatDelay: 10, job: { try await fetchSomething() })
     .sink {